How to make money on Amazon

 Sell crafts on Amazon Handmade

 While this could be a great option for you, it's worth comparing the seller fees for Amazon Handmade (find them here) with the fees on Etsy.
-We recommend doing some sums to work out whether you'd be earning more or less on there per item, depending on factors such as your product's sales price and the cost of post and packaging.
+Do some sums to work out whether you'd be earning more or less on there per item, depending on factors like your product's sales price and the cost of post and packaging.

 Deliver Amazon parcels

 If you can drive and you have a car at uni, delivering parcels through Amazon Flex could be an ideal way for you to make money in your spare time.